Tirumala Dhruva Bera

 Tirumala Dhruva Bera is the name given to the deity of Lord Venkateswara in Tirumala Venkateswara Temple, Andhra Pradesh.
-Dhruva Bera is the official terminology used for the main deity of a temple with the exact translation being The Immobile image and as the name suggests, the deity is stationary and other deities are used for pujas, sevas that requires the deity's presence outside the garbha griham (sanctum sanctorum).
-Other terms used for Dhruva Bera include Moolavar or Moola Virat (Main Deity), Achala (Stagnant).
+Dhruva Bera is the official terminology used for the main deity of a temple with the exact translation being The Immovable image and as the name suggests, the deity is stationary and other deities are used for pujas, sevas that requires the deity's presence outside the garbha griham (sanctum sanctorum).
+Other terms used for Dhruva Bera include Moolavar or Moola Virat (Main Deity), Achala (Constant).

 Tirumala Dhruva Bera is considered to be Swayambhu - self-manifested and not created by human.
 According to Sri Venkatachala Mahatyam, Lord Venkateswara came to reside in this sacred spot to provide blessings to devotees in the Kali Yuga.
 The deity does not conform to the agamas (rules) for making a deity, thus furthering the belief that the temple's deity is Swayambhu.

 Deity description

-The dhruva bera stands approximately ten feet tall and stands a platform of about 18 inches.
-The platform follows a simple lotus design and the details of the inscription on the platform is unknown to anyone except the temple's archakas (priests).
-The platform is usually covered in tulsi leaves except on Thursday afternoon and during Friday abhishekam.
+The holy idol stands approximately ten feet tall and stands on a platform of about 18 inches.
+The platform follows a simple lotus design, and the details of the inscription on the platform are unknown to anyone except the temple's archakas (priests).
+The platform is usually covered in tulsi leaves except on Thursday afternoon and during the Friday abhishekam.